-Please rank your top three client populations, settings or practice areas you are interested in.
+• Please rank your top three client populations, settings or practice areas you are interested in.

-Children Substance Use Disabilities Homelessness Residential Schools Health Crisis Adult LatinX Child Welfare Geriatrics Immigration Outpatient
+Children Substance Use Disabilities Homelessness

+Schools Medical Crisis Adult

+Residential Geriatrics Immigration

 • Briefly explain your rankings (why these populations interest you and/or what, in particular, interests you about these populations)?
-Share any additional information that would be helpful to know in relation to your rankings.
-If there are other areas or populations you are interested in, please provide a brief explanation around those as well.
-(1000 character max.)
+If there is additional information, that would be helpful to share in relation to your rankings.
+If there are other areas or populations you are interested in, please provide that brief explanation as well.
+(1000-character max.)